Planning Your Catholic Wedding

 For additional information about the procession, including appropriate music, see:

-The prayer of the faithful, also known as the general intercessions, follow immediately after the blessing and exchange of rings.
-The presider or a lector reads each prayer ("For. . . ; we pray to the Lord. . . .") and the assembly responds ("Lord, hear our prayer" or another appropriate response).
+The Universal Prayer,also known as the general intercessions or prayer of the faithful, follow immediately after the blessing and exchange of rings.
+The presider or a lector reads each prayer ("For... ; we pray to the Lord...") and the assembly responds ("Lord, hear our prayer" or another appropriate response).
 The general intercessions used during the Sunday Mass are usually written by someone at the parish.
 Most parishes, however, will allow (and even encourage) couples to write the intercessions for their wedding.
 According to the General Instruction of the Roman Missal (#70), the series of intentions is to be:

-However, the General Instruction also provides for the intentions to "reflect more closely the particular occasion" during the Rite of Marriage.
+However, the General Instruction also provides for the intentions to "reflect more closely the particular occasion" during the Celebration of Matrimony.

 You can include a prayer for yourselves, for instance, as well as for deceased relatives and other important people in your life.
 However, these prayers are also the prayer of the whole Church, and as such, they should also reflect some broader concerns.
 It would be appropriate, for instance, to pray for all married couples; for families; for the sick and the lonely; for Church and world leaders; and for peace and justice.
 Your parish can assist you in composing appropriate prayers.

-The Rite of Marriage provides options for certain prayers and blessings.
-It provides three forms for the Blessing of Rings (said after the exchange of vows); three forms for the Nuptial Blessing (said after the Lord's Prayer in a wedding Mass or after the general intercessions in a wedding outside of Mass); three forms for the prayer after communion (which mentions the couple); and three forms for the final blessing of the couple.
+The Order for Celebrating Matrimony provides options for certain prayers and blessings.
+For example, it provides three forms for the Blessing of Rings (said after the exchange of vows); three forms for the Nuptial Blessing (said after the Lord's Prayer in a wedding within Mass or after the general intercessions in a wedding without Mass), and three forms for the final blessing of the couple.
 Generally, the presider chooses which forms of these prayers to use.
-However, if you would like to review the different options, see:
+However, if you would like to review the different options, see Outline of a Catholic Wedding within Mass.

 You can discuss your preferences with the priest or deacon who presides at your wedding.

-Many couples choose to signify that "two have become one" by lighting a unity candle during the wedding ceremony.
-Before or at the beginning of the wedding ceremony, a representative from each family lights two taper candles.
-During the ceremony, the bride and groom use the two taper candles to light a large pillar candle (the "unity candle") together.
-Some Catholic parishes prohibit the use of a unity candle, however, because there is no provision for it in the Rite of Marriage.
+Some Catholic parishes prohibit the use of a unity candle or other symbolic gestures which have no provision for them in the offical Order for the wedding litrugy.
 Also, within Catholic liturgies, candles primarily refer to the light of Christ and baptism; the Easter candle, lit at the Easter vigil, is the central candle in the sanctuary.
-If you would like to have a unity candle, ask your parish whether it is permitted.
+If you would like to have a unity candle, ask your parish what it is permitted.
 The unity candle must not be placed on the altar.
-If you want a unity candle but your parish does not permit one, consider using one at the reception; its lighting can be incorporated into the blessing before the meal.
+If you want a unity candle but your parish does not permit one, consider using one at the reception; its lighting can be incorporated into the blessing before the meal: Before or at the beginning of the meal, a representative from each family lights two taper candles.
+During the blessing the food, the bride and groom use the two taper candles to light a large pillar candle (the "unity candle") together.

 In some places it is customary for the bride (or the bride and groom together) to place a bouquet of flowers before a statue or shrine to the Virgin Mary (assuming one is present in the Church); usually the couple then spend a few moments in silent prayer before the shrine.
 Music is frequently played at the same time.

-This tradition recognizes the special role that Mary has as the mother not only of God, but of the Church and all the faithful (see Catechism 963-965).
+This tradition recognizes the special role that Mary has as the mother not only of God, but of the Church and all the faithful (see Catechism of the Catholic Church 963-965).
 It is natural, then, to request that Mary pray for you as you begin your own family.

-The practice of venerating the Virgin Mary is not outlined in the Rite of Marriage.
+The practice of venerating the Virgin Mary is not outlined in The Order of Celebrating Matrimony.
 If you wish to include it in your wedding ceremony, ask your parish wedding coordinator about the local custom.